farismosman/predictionio-docker/README.md

 # README #

 This repository contains the scripts needed to create a docker image with the universal recommendation engine.
-To run the docker container locally, the steps bellow are followed to get docker running (in ubuntu behind proxy):
+To run the docker container locally, the steps bellow are followed to get docker running in Ubuntu behind proxy (optional):

 ### Setting up docker locally ###

 * [Install docker](https://docs.docker.com/engine/installation/linux/ubuntulinux/)
-* To be able to run docker daemon with being a superuser (optional), you need to run the following command
+* To be able to run docker daemon without being a superuser (optional), you need to run the following command

 ```
 #!shell